Cerro Catedral in Bariloche

 Common planning mistakes

-Booking only 3 ski days (storms can cost you 1), forgetting that Argentine school holidays (mid-July) crowd the mountain, and underestimating town transfer times in snow.
+Booking only 3 ski days, ignoring Argentine school holidays in July, and underestimating town transfer times when it snows.

-When you want one base with everything — terrain, town, food, nightlife, lake scenery — and you're flexible enough to handle a weather day or two.
+When you want one base with everything, terrain, town, food, scenery, and you can absorb a weather day or two without ruining the trip.

 (Continue exploring)